 I did do an elite status match to OneWorld and American in early 2014, and after meeting the qualification requirements to attain 10,000 points in 90 days, I am now OneWorld Sapphire.

 Now, I will say that I am so far feeling content with being an elite on American/US Airways.
 The experiences haven’t blown my expectations, but I’m at least satisfied with the how reliable both carriers are.
-Even though I traded in benefits being a MileagePlus elite such as Complimentary Premier Upgrades, Same Day Confirmed change, generous award booking availibility, all I really cared about was flying an airline that departed and arrived on-time (or at least within 6 hours before ultimate cancellation), and employed a staff of individuals who knew what they were doing and didn’t pretend like it had its sh*t together when in reality, the sh*t was hitting the fan.
+Even though I traded in benefits being a MileagePlus elite such as Complimentary Premier Upgrades, Same Day Confirmed change, generous award booking availability, all I really cared about was flying an airline that departed and arrived on-time, and employed a staff of individuals who knew what they were doing and didn’t pretend like it had its sh*t together when in reality, the sh*t was hitting the fan.

 For those wondering why I wouldn’t match to Delta as a flier based in Minneapolis/Saint Paul, the reason is that I had previously done a Delta status match in 2012 and failed to meet the qualification criteria.
 Apparently, status matches are a one-and-done deal, so I am unable to re-attempt any status challenges with Delta aside from actually accruing the elite miles from flying them organically.